AyselNasibova/Power-bi-projects/README.md

- Irsad telecom Sales Dashboard - Power BI Project Project Description:
+Irsad Telecom Sales Dashboard - Power BI Project Project Description:
 This project uses a database to model and analyze data related to telecommunications product sales.
 In the Power BI project, various data visualizations are used to present insights on orders, products, customers, employees, and sales.

-The project includes the creation of a database with necessary tables, as well as data processing to generate reports and visualizations in Power BI.

 Project Goals:
 Database modeling for testing business data.